 While DSLR cameras are great, mirrorless cameras are a lot lighter, which is why I prefer them.
 As a designer, you don’t need to purchase one of the most expensive cameras around, so purchase one in your budget.

-Some of my favourites include the Canon EOS M50 and the Canon EOS M100.
-These both go for around $500 to $600 USD, but you can purchase them in bundles on Amazon and get a lot more for your money!
+One of my favourite mirrorless cameras is the Canon EOS M100.
+It goes for around $600 USD, and you can purchase in a bundle on Amazon and get a lot more for your money!

 4. Apple iPad

-I’ll be honest; I went years without purchasing my own Apple iPad and consistently rented it out from my university.
+I’ll be honest, I went years without purchasing my own Apple iPad and consistently rented it out from my university.
+But after graduating, I realized it was necessary to own one.

 There are many apps for graphic designers on the iPad, ranging from Procreate for illustration to Lightroom for quick photo edits if you’re designing something editorial.